FS2020-USER-TESTER/KAP140-MOD-PACKAGE/new-kap140/readme.md

 **VERSION DISPLAY**

-The MOD displays current version in the last page of the power-on test.
+The KAP140 display shows current version in the last page of the power-on test.
+Toggle avionics power to see power-on test screen sequence.

+- V1.00 when standard package is loaded
+- V1.0W when C210R w/WTT is loaded

 **KNOWN ISSUES**